-First-year seminars are offered only during a fall semester.
-Proposals for Fall 2013 are due on February 1.
-Seminars offered in previous years may be found on ISIS; please review these and the guidelines below before submitting a proposal.
+First-year seminars are offered only during the fall semester.
+Proposals for Fall 2014 are due on Friday, January 31.
+Seminars offered in previous years may be found on ISIS by setting the session date to a previous semester; please review these offerings and the guidelines below before submitting a proposal.

 The FYS Program is a joint project of the Office of the Provost, CLAS, other UI Colleges, and the Honors Program, with funding provided by the Office of the Provost.
 The guidelines below apply to all proposals regardless of the instructor's collegiate affiliation.
 Please review this web page for additional information on the program, including tips from instructors.